Bremerton church of Christ in Bremerton, Washington

 Abba – our Father

 You have seen Him from history right down to your own life.
 You KNOW He is greater than all your problems, fears, & doubts.
-When you begin with a declaration of who & what God is – His greatness --- then all of these other things will shrink to their proper and real status.
+When you begin with a declaration of who & what God is – and His greatness — then all of these other things will shrink to their proper and real status.

 Starting our prayers like this allows us to repair a great misunderstanding.
 We see the context of our lives as the problems, phobias & pandemics.
 In reality, God is the context in which we and all these things exist.
 I’m not saying they are not here.
 I’m not saying they are not real – for now.
 But God is the context in which everything exists yesterday, today, and tomorrow.
-See Psalm 90:1-2 “from everlasting to everlasting He is God.”
+See Psalm 90:1-2 “From everlasting to everlasting He is God.”
 So, when I begin my prayers with this – in this manner, then I know: “God has this!” – He is in control….When it is all over – God will know exactly where we are because He NEVER lost sight of me or of you.
 Notice how Moses put it in his final speech to the Israelites in Deuteronomy 33:27b – God is our refuge, and underneath IT ALL are His everlasting arms.
-Praise needs to be the priority, otherwise we will not be able to see the things around us as they truly are – in their proper perspective.
+Praise needs to be the priority, otherwise, we will not be able to see the things around us as they truly are – in their proper perspective.

-Now prepared to move to the next priority of prayer: “When you pray, say..
+Now prepared, move to the next priority of prayer: “When you pray, say..
 “Your kingdom come.”
-Again, Matthew’s account on the Mount enlarges.
-There it was the multitudes, Here it is His disciples.
-But again, the basics are the same with regards to this, the greatest obstacle in my life, the part that tends to be the most out of balance (and maybe you can relate to this in your own life).
-Is my concern for the “Kingdom of Dan May” (insert your own name).
+The greatest obstacle in my life, the part that tends to be the most out of balance (and maybe you can relate to this in your own life), is my concern for the “Kingdom of Dan May” (insert your own name).
 As king, people under me need to do what I want.
 Things in my land need to work out the way that I want them to, and when things in my kingdom go differently than I want – then I go to God in prayer to fix those things.
-So, when I begin my prayer with “Hallowed by your name – with reverence, praise, and worship of God – the next step, Jesus said, is to prioritize God’s kingdom.
-Again, I can see times when the kingdom of God and Dan May don’t line up together
+So, when I begin my prayer with “Hallowed be your name – with reverence, praise, and worship of God – the next step, Jesus said, is to prioritize God’s kingdom.
+Again, I can see times when the Kingdom of God and Dan May don’t line up together.
+The things I value, that I think are important and my priorities are not always the same as those of God.
+So, when I skim over the praise part of my prayer and rush to my laundry list of things in my kingdom I want God to fix…

 Is it any wonder that I do not see a lot of answers to prayers?
 (Which in turn can discourage me from praying at all?!)
-When that happens – I have missed the point of Jesus’ teaching here YOUR kingdom – Your rule, Your reign need to come into MY life.
+When that happens – I have missed the point of Jesus’ teaching here YOUR kingdom – Your rule, Your reign needs to come into MY life.
 Your will be done in MY life, and the lives of those around me, and in our nation and world.
-Thus the Second priority in prayer: In a word – Surrender
+Thus the Second priority in prayer: In a word – Surrender.

+It is a reminder to yield my will to that of my Father in heaven.
+Again, I do not have to do outrageous things to get His attention.
+Remember the priests of Baal in 1 Kings 18?
+All of their gyrations and cutting themselves.
+All these were attempts to get their god to do THEIR will.
 We need only bow our knees, and bend our necks.
-My kingdom is built on sand (Matthew 7) and when storms come – and they will come – it will fall God’s kingdom is built on the rock and that is where I want to reside.
-All through time God has shaken the kingdoms of men, whether personally, culturally, or nationally.
-So we will see them for what they are and rid ourselves of depending on what CAN BE shaken, and hold on to what CAN’T – God’s kingdom (Hebrews 12:28).
-When we pray as Jesus taught, it is THAT kingdom – God’s – that we are concerned about, and learning to prioritize that in our prayers.
+My kingdom is built on sand (Matthew 7) and when storms come – and they will come – it will fall.
+God’s kingdom is built on the rock and that is where I want to reside.
+All through time God has shaken the kingdoms of men, whether personally, culturally, or nationally so that we will see them for what they are and rid ourselves of depending on what CAN BE shaken, and hold on to what CAN’T – God’s kingdom (Hebrews 12:28).
+When we pray as Jesus taught, it is THAT kingdom – God’s – that we are concerned about, and are learning to prioritize in our prayers.

 CONCLUSION: